lf1-io/padl/docs/_sources/usage/combining_transforms.md.txt

 - {ref}`the "same" utility <same>` for getting items

 (generate-image-versions)=
-##### Generating Different Versions of an Image
+##### Generating different versions of an image

-You could also use it in a preprocessing pipeline to generate multiple views of the same image:
+In a preprocessing pipeline one could repeat a transform instance to generate multiple views of the same image:

 ```python
 from padl import transform, IfTrain